HDRUK/HDRUK_AppliedML/README.md

 ## Welcome

-Welcome to the git repository for HDRUK Summer School 2019 Course on Deep Learning !
+Welcome to the git repository for HDRUK Summer School 2019 Course on Applied Deep Learning!

-We'll be posting links to required readings for each week and uploading course slides, notes, and supporting code.
+Here you will find course slides, a reading list, and supporting code.

 ## Getting Started with Code